 When we meditate on emptiness, we have no agenda.
-At that time, we don’t have judgement and we don’t have emotion in emptiness.
+At that time, we don’t have judgment and we don’t have emotion in emptiness.
 After we have finished our meditation–at the moment we arise– the first thought needs to be, “I wish all sentient beings to be free from suffering and the causes of suffering”.
 When we arise after the emptiness meditation that moment of compassion has no agenda because it is just after the emptiness meditation.
 It is pure.
 But, after five minutes– the agenda develops again.
-Then our compassion has emotion and judgement.
+Then our compassion has emotion and judgment.

 So how do we practice?
 We practice by alternating the two practices.

 Alternating is the key to practicing correct compassion.
-Compassion can be developed from the emptiness and emptiness can develop from compassion.
+Compassion can be developed from emptiness and emptiness can develop from compassion.
 This is how we practice alternating.

-When we alternate, compassion helps emptiness and emptiness helps the compassion.
+When we alternate, compassion helps emptiness and emptiness helps compassion.
 How?
 Our meditation does not become selfish when we have supported it with compassion.
 When we don’t have compassion, then our emptiness compassion becomes selfish.
 That means we are meditating for our own benefit–and that is selfish.

 Consider carefully the statements above about selfish compassion and agendas.
 Then examine your own thoughts, words and deeds.
 Can you begin to notice when your kindness and compassion has an agenda?
 Don’t judge yourself–simply notice.